Say No To Concrete-Filled Steel Bollards

 As the name suggests, the FlexCore flexes on contact to absorb energy and redistribute the energy from an impact.
 At the core of the bollard is a tensile solid steel rod with a shock-absorbing load ring mounted firmly into the floor.
 Contact the bollard and watch it flex to soften the blow.
 The high-density polyethylene (HDPE) outer shell rotates on sideswiping impacts to deflect energy.

 In testing, the FlexCore bollard withstood a perpendicular force of 12,995 pounds.
 That’s more than the combined weight of three Ford F-150 pickup trucks!
-Watch it in action in the video below:

 Because the FlexCore bollard bends, flexes and rotates upon impact, it’s a more reliable solution for both equipment and people alike.
 Collisions are made more forgiving, which means damage is limited and injuries are minimized.